jillthomley/datascience1repo02/README.md

-# datascience1repo02
+# Data Science Repo

-this is a practice repo for STT2860
+This is my practice repo for STT2860.
+I am using it to learn about how to use GitHub.